pchen-csu/htl-assessment/README.md

 - Lists cost index data for equipment (cols.
 A - C), chemicals (cols.
 E - G), labor (cols.
 I - K), and electricity (cols.
 M - O).
 - Any index years added or deleted must be accounted for in the 'StreamData' tab in cells I4:L7.

+'CAPEX' tab:

+- Capital equipment and scaling variables were derived from Knorr et al. (2013) and Jones et al. (2014).
+- Additional equipment and capital cost data can be added in new rows above the grayed cells ("INSERT additional [area] equipment above").
+- Boolean operators 0 or 1 in column A are used as a switch to exclude or include existing rows in calculations.

+'OPEX' tab:

+- Unit operating costs were derived from the sources listed in column K.
+- Additional operating cost data can be added in new rows above the grayed cells ("INSERT additional [operating cost] above").
+- Boolean operators 0 or 1 in column A are used as a switch to exclude or include existing rows in calculations.

+'DCFROR' tab:

+- The 'Solve feedstock price for MFSP target' button calculates the maximum algae feedstock price such that the target minimum fuel selling price (MFSP) entered in cell D26 can be achieved.
+The result is returned in cell D29.
+- The 'Solve MFSP for given feedstock price' button calculates the HTL MFSP such that the net present value of the plant is $0 over a standard 30-year lifetime.
+The feedstock price in cell D29 must be specified; a value of 0 returns the MFSP contribution of just the HTL process.
+The result is returned in cells B35 ($/gallon gasoline equivalent) and B36 ($/liter gasoline equivalent).
+- Ensure that the parameters in A3:C37 are valid.
+The cost year in cell B34 must be found within all tables in the 'CostIndex' tab.